 A customer appreciation event is a real opportunity to delight and connect with people in a fun, face-to-face environment.

-But you don’t have to even go that far or spend that much money to have a great customer appreciation event.
-Here are a few more ideas:
+You don’t even have to go far or spend much money to have a great customer appreciation event.
+Here are a few ideas:

 - Throw a rooftop party at your office